 Trip leader Tuesday kicks off with the oh-so-outdoorsy Mikaela Ray.
-Sharing her lifestyle, passions, and guiding knowledge, Mikaela offers insight on what its like to lead treks.
+Sharing her lifestyle, passions, and guiding knowledge, Mikaela offers insight on what its like to lead hiking vacations.

 Give us some details.